ashishguptaiitb/koreaidocs-linkinator/using.md

 `npx linkinator https://docs.kore.ai/ --format CSV > C:\Users\Ashish.Gupta\Desktop\linkchk.txt`

-Check all links in a few help articles and collect the output in a local file.

-Check all links on the docs website and show results on the console.
+❗Check all links on the docs website and show results on the console.
+Don't use this option as it is not possible to process thousands of rows of results on a console.

 `npx linkinator https://docs.kore.ai/ --recurse`

 Check all links on the docs website and show results on the console.

 `npx linkinator https://docs.kore.ai/ --recurse`

+## More commands

+Check all links in *a few* help articles and collect the output in a local file.

+`npx linkinator https://docs.kore.ai/ --format CSV > C:\Users\Ashish.Gupta\Desktop\linkchk.txt`

+Throttle link checking to avoid hammering the docs server.

+``